Pinterest is the 14th largest social network in the world.

-To minimize the number of notifications you may receive on a daily basis, we recommend that you use your business email (the one you run your business with) to set up your business account and keep your private email and inbox separate for your personal notifications:
+To minimize the number of notifications you may receive on a daily basis, we recommend that you use your business email (the one you run your business with) to set up your business account and keep your private email and inbox separate from your personal notifications:

 - Enter your company name and website information.